dobkeratops/compiler/README.md

    * .. but get bits done when focussed on an area of overlap
    * maybe aim to get all of Rust parsed, at least eg impl, lifetimes, even if not compiling
    * Rusts Macro System would fit perfectly but is low priority
+ * Keep track of 'jonathan blows JAI' language and
+   * maybe copy features,
+   * the syntax is different but in time we could switch

 ### Rationale